 Unfortunately, Ford was never even brought the Bronco production version to the dealership floor after its concept version introduced in Detroit eight years ago.
 Instead, Ford decided to launch the third-generation 2013 Escape compact crossover at the 2011 Los Angeles Auto Show and Bronco project was canceled, so it’s impossible to see the Bronco concept entered the production line at that time.

-Now, we’ve entered the new year 2014 and there is good news for Broncos fans, although most of the news is still a rumor.
-Some rumors indicate that the sixth-generation 2015 Ford Bronco is ready to make its first appearance later this year.
-However, as you all know, there’s no official confirmation from Ford so far, although many people hoping to see the latest Bronco concept at the Detroit Motor Show this month.
+Now, we’ve entered the new year and there is good news for Broncos fans, although most of the news is still a rumor.
+Some rumors indicate that the sixth-generation 2018 Ford Bronco is ready to make its first appearance later this year.
+However, as you all know, there’s no official confirmation from Ford so far, although many people hoping to see the latest Bronco concept at the Detroit Motor Show next month.

 Furthermore, the upcoming Bronco models will reportedly share the same platform as the Ford Explorer and Ranger.
 Major changes are expected to come both in terms of its exterior and interior design, although some reports suggest that the sixth-generation Bronco will have a similar design cues to its concept version.
 This means that the Broncos will not be completely redesigned and there are no significant updates in terms of design.

-Note: Image above is a 2004 Ford Bronco Concept
+Note: This article has been revised several times and image you see above is the 2004 Ford Bronco Concept